 What type of items are listed in a will or trust?

-Your estate includes all assets of any value that you own, including real estate, business interests, investments, insurance proceeds, personal property and even your personal effects.
+Your estate includes all assets of any value that you own, including properties, business interests, investments, insurance proceeds, personal property and even your personal effects.
 Read this blog post for information on the difference between a will and a trust.

 Probate and trust administration lawyers